 Property Highlights

-• Large land package of 16,469 hectares in the Golden Triangle of British Columbia;
+- Large land package of 16,469 hectares in the Golden Triangle of British Columbia;

-• Approximately 45 kilometers north-northwest of the community of Stewart with gravel road access to the southeastern concessions;
+- Approximately 45 kilometers north-northwest of the community of Stewart with gravel road access to the southeastern concessions;

-• On trend and bordering Seabridge Gold Inc.’s KSM Property that hosts several large, porphyry gold copper deposits to the north;
+- On trend and bordering Seabridge Gold Inc.’s KSM Property that hosts several large, porphyry gold copper deposits to the north;

-• Close to nearby (current and former) producing mines:
+- Close to nearby (current and former) producing mines:

-• 4 km to the south of Scottie Gold Deposit (1981 to 1984 mining totalled 160,264 tonnes at an average grade of 16.2 g/t gold, recovering 2.98 M grams of gold and 1.63 M grams of silver;
+- 4 km to the north of the Scottie Gold Deposit where mining from 1981 to 1985 mining totalled 160,264 tonnes at an average grade of 16.2 g/t gold, recovering 95,000 ounces of gold and 52,200 ounces of silver;

-• 14 km to the south of the Property at the Granduc Mine (1971 to 1984, produced approximately 190,000 tonnes of copper at average grades of 1.23% copper, 0.13 g/t gold and 8.0 g/t silver).
+- 14 km north of the Granduc Mine which from 1971 to 1985, produced approximately 190,000 tonnes of copper, 4 million ounces of silver and 64,000 ounces of gold, at average grades of 1.23% copper, 0.13 g/t gold and 8.0 g/t silver).

-• The presence of geochemically anomalous rock samples containing precious metal-bearing stockwork veins and exhalative-type silica-pyrite bands suggest the possibility of significant mineralization in at least five areas of the Crown Property;
+- The presence of geochemically anomalous rock samples containing precious metal-bearing stockwork veins and exhalative-type silica-pyrite bands suggest the possibility of significant mineralization in at least five areas of the Crown Property;

-• Click here to view the 2022 Technical Report on the Crown Project.
+- Click here to view the 2022 Technical Report on the Crown Project.

 Overview